jackmorrison12/personal-site/content/blog/2020-05-05-portfolio-tech-stack.md

 I then read lots of conflicting reviews in favour of each side, but I also read of a lot of people who just preferred to use sass.
 I found a good range of sass files which were open source, and allowed basic features like padding and colours to be implemented by just adding a class, and decided to take this route.

-This was one change to how I had previously done things; I used to
+This was one change to how I had previously done things; I used to create a class for each item I was putting on the page, which meant that I had hundreds of lines of CSS cluttering up my repo.
+With this new approach, I'd have multiple classes per object, for example one to give it a colour, `is-black`, and one to give some padding `pad-10-t`.

+## Hosting

+With previous iterations, I've always

+## CMS